ikawaha/kagome-dict/README.md

 ===
 ![Go](https://github.com/ikawaha/kagome-dict/workflows/Go/badge.svg)

-This repository contains a dictionary library and dictionary data.
+This repository contains a dictionary library and dictionary data for [kagome v2](https://github.com/ikawaha/kagome).
 Each dictionary data is maintained as a separate module.

 # Dictionaries